chrisb13/mkmov/docs/usage.rst

 Details to this section are ongoing as optional arguments are added.
 ::
     MkMov v0.3
-    This is a python script for making movies.
+    This is a python package for making movies.
 In can be used in two ways:
         1] from a netCDF file
         2] from a list of png files (use --stitch option)